 Another risk group is clarity-enhanced diamonds.
 Clarity enhancement is made through laser drilling and fracture filling, meaning the crystal structure of a stone gets damaged during the enhancement process.
 This makes an enhanced diamond more likely to crack or even break when cleaned with an ultrasonic device.

 As a general rule, the less durable the gemstone, the more it is prone to damage in an ultrasonic cleaner.

-Organic gems such as pearls, coral, amber, ivory, jet and shell cameos are very soft and porous.
-They should never be put into an ultrasonic cleaner because they can easily get dissolved by the heat and vibrations.
+Organic gemstones, such as pearl, mother of pearl, coral, amber, ivory and jet, are very soft and porous.
+They should never be put into an ultrasonic cleaner because organic gemstones can easily get dissolved by heat and vibrations.
 The best way to clean them is to use warm soapy water.